14corman/AIDescisionTree/README.md

 If you have anything that could be added or changed to the project then create an issue and use the "enhanced" label.

 # Getting ocamlgraph library
 Library is now included with the repository.
+You may need to install ocamlgraph when trying to run make if you run into the error saying ```module Graph cannot be found```.
+To do this run ```opam install ocamlgraph```.
+You should also make sure that the Makfile has your structure that your directories are in.
+You should run the ```make``` command from within the directory that this repository is made from.
+The directory should have the src, test, ocamlgraph, and build folders inside of it.

 # Information for Dot files
 You can find out more information on dot files [here](https://en.wikipedia.org/wiki/DOT_(graph_description_language)) if you have not worked with them before.
 Dot files can be viewed [here](https://dreampuf.github.io/GraphvizOnline/) by copying and pasting the output in the command line into the the interpreter on that page.